 APPROVED WINTER UPHILL ROUTES

-During operating hours Uphill Travellers are required to stay on the approved uphill routes: The Bootpack, The Summer Trail, and Cat’s Tail.
+During operating hours Uphill Travellers are required to stay on the approved uphill routes: The Bootpack, The Summer Trail, and The Cat’s Tail.
 Uphill Travelers are prohibited from entering closed terrain at any time.
 It is the user’s responsibility to know what terrain is closed.
-Please direct any questions regarding closed trails or terrain to the Snow King Ski Patrol at 307-734-3140 during normal business hours or check “Mountain Conditions” on our website at snowkingmountain.com or Snow King Mobile App.
+Please direct any questions regarding closed trails or terrain to the Snow King Ski Patrol at 307.201.5667 during normal business hours or check “Mountain Conditions” on our website at snowkingmountain.com or Snow King Mobile App.

-During avalanche mitigation work (you’ll hear explosions), Uphill Travelers are asked to avoid traveling above Slow Trail until work is complete.
-Avalanche control is likely after a fresh snowfall of 4 inches or more, or during a period of high winds.
+During avalanche mitigation work, uphill travelers are asked to avoid traveling above Slow Trail until work is complete.
+Avalanche mitigation is likely after a fresh snowfall of 4 inches or more, or during a period of high winds.
 Signs will be posted at the base area when avalanche mitigation work is in process.

 BEING AN AMBASSADOR

 As an Uphill Travel Ambassador, please contribute to our community by being helpful and courteous to others on the mountain.
 Obey all posted signage and the Golden Rule.